Chengdu Tianfu International Airport: High-speed train

-High-speed rail connection as part of the Chengdu–Yibin high-speed railway connecting northerly to Chengdu East railway station, southerly to Zigong, Ziyang, Neijaing and more cities.
-Tianfu Jichang Station (Tianfu Airport Station), along with the high-speed rail has been in operation since December 2023.
+High-speed rail connects to the airport as part of the Chengdu–Yibin high-speed railway connecting northerly to Chengdu East railway station, southerly to Zigong, Ziyang Neijaing and more cities.
+Tianfu Jichang Station (Tianfu Airport Station) and the high-speed rail station has been in operation since December 2023.

 Taxi

-There are taxi and mobile app car-hailing services from Tianfu Int'l Airport to the city centre.
+There are taxi and mobile app car-hailing services to the city centre.

 Visa-exemption transit

 240-hour visa-free transit

 Holders of passports issued by 54 countries do not require a visa for a 240-hour stay if they are transiting through Chengdu Tianfu International Airport / Chengdu Shuangliu International Airport of entry, provided that they: